-(13) This man was offered the position of chief rabbi of the Kaifeng Jews.
-This creator of the Kunyu Wanguo Quantu worked with Xu Guangqi [[SHOO-GWAHNG-CHEE]] (+) to translate Euclid's Elements into Chinese.
+(15) Nicolas Trigault edited the first posthumous version of this man's papers, years after this man was offered the position of chief rabbi of the Kaifeng Jews.
+This creator of the Kunyu Wanguo Quantu translated the Five Classics into Latin and worked with Xu Guangqi [[SHOO-GWAHNG-CHEE]] (+) to translate Euclid's Elements.
 This man was buried in Beijing, rather than Macau, as was customary for Ming Dynasty foreigners.
 The first European to enter the () Forbidden City was, for the points, what Venerable Italian who founded the Jesuit China Missions?